Hri7566/mpp-server-dev2/README.md

 ## TODO

-- Fully implement and test tags
-    - Tags are sent to clients now
-    - Check if tags are sent to everyone
 - Channel data saving
 - Permission groups and permissions
     - Probable permission groups: owner, admin, mod, trialmod, default